 Outdoor fire pits, fireplaces, and chimneys for cooking, ceremonies, or recreation are allowed provided they are contained in an enclosed area, such as a pit or a ring and should include a fire screen.

 Outdoor fire pits, fireplaces, and chimneys should be located at least a minimum of twenty (20) feet of any building or property line.

+Restrictions

+Uncontained (not enclosed within an adequate fire ring) campfires are not allowed at any time.

+Whenever Powell County adopts Stage 2 or higher Fire Restrictions, any wood burning fire pits within the City Limits of Deer Lodge shall not be permitted until the Fire Restrictions are decreased below Stage 2.

 (Ordinance 150 – 6/18/2012: Effective 7/18/2012 [Repeals/Replaces all Title 7])